umf-iti-100/coin-change-in-python/README.md

 ## How to Run

+Download this project on your computer.
+Then, open the terminal/console on your computer and navigate to where you downloaded it.
+Finally, type the following command:

 ```bash
 python main.py
 ```

-if you are using MacOS, you should run:
+However, if you are using MacOS, you should type:

 ```bash
 python3 main.py